sadab-halim/GEMS/1. OOP Concepts/README.md

         - We cannot have exactly same operation with same name and same signature
 - Another example:
     - add_double_double_double
-    - method name is same, but parameter signature are different
+    - method name is same, but parameter signature is different
-    - Operation Overloading can be done in the same class, not from the different class
+    - Operation Overloading can be done in the same class, but not from the different class
     - *Faded text* shows operation/method inherited from the base class
     - As the methods are different in PrecisionControlledCalculator, it is Operator Overloading
     <img src = "../images/oops-operation-overloading-3.png" width = "250px">